Nation of Islam: Eschatology and the Mother Plane

-The NOI is millenarian, believing that humanity is living in end times.
-It propounds a distinct eschatology drawing on the Book of Revelation.
-Central to its view of the apocalypse is a large spaceship, known as the Mother Plane, the Mother Ship, or the Wheel, and which members usually refer to using female pronouns.
-Elijah Muhammad described this as "a small human planet", claiming that it is half a mile in diameter.
-The Nation teaches that this vessel is the Merkabah that appears in the Book of Ezekiel (1:4–28).
-It maintains that Allah and many of his scientists live in a magnificent city on the Mother Plane, from which they monitor humanity; Farrakhan has claimed that Elijah Muhammad never died but is resident aboard this ship.
-The Nation teaches that there are also smaller vessels, "baby planes", docked inside the Mother Plane and that these travel to Earth.
-Sightings of these baby planes, as well as the Mother Plane itself, are used to explain reports of unidentified flying objects.
+The NOI is millenarian.
+Central to its view of the apocalypse is a large spaceship, known as the Mother Plane, the Mother Ship, or the Wheel, which Elijah Muhammad described as "a small human planet".
+The Nation teaches that this vessel is the Merkabah that appears in the book of Ezekial.
+It maintains that Fard Muhammad—as Allah—and many of his scientists live aboard the Mother Plane; Farrakhan has claimed that Elijah Muhammad never died but is resident aboard this ship.
+The Nation teaches that there are also smaller vessels, "baby planes", docked inside the Mother Plane that travel to Earth.

-The Nation teaches that a period of deteriorating racial tensions will culminate in the apocalypse.
 NOI members have repeatedly claimed that this apocalypse is imminent; in the early 1960s, Elijah Muhammad was predicting that it would occur in 1965 or 1966, Farrakhan later stated that the Gulf War of 1990 would spark it, while Tynetta Muhammad thought it would occur in 2001.
 According to Nation teaching, the apocalypse will come when the Mother Plane appears above the Earth and transports the righteous to live aboard it.
-It will then use the baby planes to bury bombs beneath the Earth's surface, which on detonation will wipe out the old, white-dominated order.
-Elijah Muhammad once stated that "There will be no such thing as elimination of all white people from the earth", for those who embrace Islam "can be saved".
-The NOI has taught that the white ruling elite are aware of this forthcoming apocalypse and that the US exploration of space and the Strategic Defense Initiative are futile attempts to protect themselves against the Mother Plane.
+It will then use the baby planes to bury bombs beneath the Earth's surface, which, on detonation, will wipe out the old, white-dominated order.
+The NOI has taught that the white ruling elite are aware of this forthcoming apocalypse and that the US exploration of space and the Strategic Defense Initiative are futile attempts to protect themselves from the Mother Plane.

-According to this account, after the bombs explode the Earth's atmosphere will burn for 390 years and spend another 610 cooling down.
-Once the Earth has returned to a habitable state, the ruling Allah will return the righteous to live on the planet, in a new black paradise.
-In his book The Supreme Wisdom, Elijah Muhammad claimed that after the apocalypse, "Peace, joy and happiness will have no end."
-He added that those living in this perfect society will eat the finest food and wear clothes of silk interwoven with gold.
+According to this account, after the bombs explode, the Earth's atmosphere will burn for 390 years and spend another 610 years cooling down.
+Once the Earth is again habitable, the ruling Allah will return the righteous to the planet, in a new black paradise.
+In his book The Supreme Wisdom, Elijah Muhammad claimed that after the apocalypse, "Peace, joy and happiness will have no end," with residents of this perfect society eating the finest food and wearing silk clothes interwoven with gold.